BIDS/software-wg/index.rst

 on usability, and a tendency towards overgeneralization or overspecialization.

-Together with our counterparts at the University of Washington and New York University, we will conduct a distributed experiment varying people, policies, procedures, and projects to find foundational methods for the development, delivery, and sustainability of science software.
-Through shared events, mutual testing and outreach, shared software licensing and IP policies, and more, we plan to continually develop high-impact, usable software in domain science;
+Together with our counterparts at the University of Washington and New York University, we are conducting a distributed experiment varying people, policies, procedures, and projects to find foundational methods for the development, delivery, and sustainability of science software.
-establish ourselves as national leaders in open source software excellence, and attract and retain top data science “builders.”

 .. toctree::
    :hidden:
    :maxdepth: 2

+   sprints
    projects
    plan/index